 Well, that’s the kind of hidden costs your car rental company can smartly trick you in.
 They make you feel so vulnerable (at least Buchbinder Car Rentals at Frankfurt Airport did that to me) that you find no other escape but doing what you’re being told.

 In the end, I paid an additional EUR 180 (140 EUR insurance and some 40 EUR of taxes) when my rental invoice, at the time of online booking, said, I have to only pay EUR 125 at the reception desk.

 But all that said, hiring a car has its own perks.
 And when you’re travelling in a continent like Europe, with beautiful countryside drives, the perks become even better.
-It gives you greater freedom on your travels, allowing you to visit remote and beautiful locations that public transport would not be able to take you (or may take you if you’re prepared to take three buses, two train and walk for another 45 minutes in the end to get to your place).
+It gives you greater freedom on your travels, allowing you to visit remote and beautiful locations that public transport would not be able to take you (or may take you if you’re prepared to take three buses, two trains and walk for another 45 minutes, in the end, to get to your place).

 Having said that, renting a car, even if you’re as inexperienced as I was, or you’re coming from a country like India where car laws and driving habits are quite different, does not have to be a nightmare.
 Just read ahead and learn from my experience.

 Also Read: Europe Budget Travel Tips